In this post –

 Supercritical: When talking about the most commonly used extraction this one tends to be the one that comes to mind.
 Through this method it allows you to receive a completely different end-product with more cannabinoids to add further health-promoting properties.
 With a stronger solvency power, it also makes the extraction time faster, through high temperatures and pressures.

 Supercritical CO2 extraction has allowed the extract makers to isolate, capture and scientifically research cannabinoids.
-With every benefit, however, there is a drawback through this method.
-Although it lets you quickly pull out a lot of specific compounds when extracting you could potentially extract chlorophyll as well.
+With every benefit, however, there is a drawback.
+Although it lets you quickly pull out compounds, you could potentially extract chlorophyll as well.

 CO2 extraction is very selectable and tunable for different molecular weights and leaves no residual solvent.
 With minimal facility safety requirements and costs, automation is easy and available.